 Management Compensation Committee.
 Among other duties, the management compensation committee establishes a compensation philosophy and reviews annually, and recommends to the full board of directors for approval all material changes to, compensation and benefit plans for officers and staff of the company.
 The management compensation committee reviews and refers to the board for approval the base salary, incentive compensation awards, performance goals and equity awards for the chief executive officer and all executive vice presidents.
-For other Section 16 officers, the management compensation committee reviews and approves the base salary, incentive compensation awards, performance goals and equity awards.
-The management compensation committee also reviews and approves the base salary and incentive compensation awards for other officers whose compensation exceeds certain thresholds, which currently are set at base compensation in excess of \$350,000 and/or total annual cash compensation (including targeted incentive compensation) in excess of \$650,000.
-In addition, the management compensation committee reviews and approves equity awards granted to other officers valued at \$100,000 or greater.
-Finally, the management compensation committee reviews annually the peer groups used for competitive market analysis and a succession plan for the development, retention and replacement of Section 16 officers and other selected officers.
+For other Section 16 officers, the management compensation committee reviews and approves the base salary, incentive compensation awards, performance goals and equity awards for other officers whose compensation exceeds certain thresholds, which currently are set at base compensation in excess of \$350,000 and/or total annual cash compensation (including targeted incentive compensation) in excess of \$650,000.
+In addition, the management compensation committee reviews and approves the other officers valued at \$100,000 or greater.
+Finally, the management compensation competitive market analysis and a succession plan for the development, retention and replacement of Section 16 officers and other selected officers.